 Do I need a car seat for my baby?

 On most airlines you don’t need to book a seat for a child under 2- they can travel on your lap and you can save the money.
 This doesn’t mean you can’t book a seat for your baby though.
 Consider how long the flight is going to be and decide if you want to be holding your little one for that long.
-Shorter flights might be manageable, but for longer flights you might decide to pay for their own seat to give you a break from holding them is a good idea.
+Shorter flights might be manageable, but for longer flights you might decide to pay for their own seat to give you a break from holding them.

 Some airlines will have cots available for babies, however this needs to be sorted at the time of booking and is usually only limited to a certain number of seats so will not be guaranteed on every flight.
 The cots will have a maximum weight and height so you need to check these to make sure your baby will be able to use them.